zhivko-kocev/object-oriented-programming/README.md

 ## About

 This repository contains solutions to tasks assigned during the Object-oriented programming course.
-Each task is designed to reinforce concepts such as and other fundamental principles of structured programming.
+Each task is designed to reinforce concepts such as Polymorphism, Abstraction, Encapsulation, Inheritance and other fundamental principles of Object oriented programming.

 ## Usage